Try Informational Interviewing

 · Find out if your co-workers know anyone you can contact.

-· Ask professors or advisors to help you get in touch with professionals in your field.
+· Ask professors or advisers to help you get in touch with professionals in your field.

 To ensure a successful interview: